The Danab Receives Military Equipment from the U.S.

-A U.S. Air Force C-17 Globemaster III aircraft assigned to the 15th Airlift Squadron delivers military equipment to the Somali National Army in Mogadishu, Somalia, Feb.
+Interview stringer featuring U.S. Embassy Charge d’Affaires Timothy Trenkle, Minister of Defense to Somalia Mohommed Noor, and Senior Defense Official to the U.S. Embassy, U.S. Army Col. Joseph Guido in Mogadishu, Somalia, Feb.
 28, 2023.
 The U.S. Government partners with the Danab, the Somali National Army's elite military force, to train, equip, and remote advise and assist in their operations against Al-Shabab, Al-Qaida's largest, wealthiest, and most violent affiliate.
 (U.S. Air Force Video by Airman 1st Class Rachel L. VanZale)

 |Date Taken: